 On the Options:

 In general most companies agree with the 4 options, with only Nokia, supporting Option 4, who would prefer not capturing any options.
-Ericsson suggest clarifying that, for Option 3, such Ues do not ask for eDRX to be configured, which we clarify with in the original description of Option 3 above.
+Ericsson suggest clarifying that, for Option 3, such Ues do not ask for eDRX to be configured, which we clarify with revision marks in the original description of Option 3 above.
 Ericsson also suggests adding another solution proposed in Power Saving WI [R2-2100144] where UE monitors UE specific DRX cycle when it is greater than default DRX cycle, but that looks very close to Option 2, so Rapporteur suggests treating it as part of Option 2 in the WI.
 We also clarified, following Apple’s comments, that the different solutions aim at receiving emergency broadcast services with, possibly, some power saving.

 Ericsson and Thales also mention that a UE configured with eDRX (per its request) is not precluded from monitoring in between for ETWS and CMAS.
-Rapporteur suggests capturing this approach as, added to the list.
+Rapporteur suggests capturing this approach as Option 5, added to the list.

 On the pros/cons:

-Rapporteur made an attempt to capture companies’ comments with in the original pros/cons list above.
+Rapporteur made an attempt to capture companies’ comments with revision marks in the original pros/cons list above.

-Taking all above comments into account via the above of options description and pros/cons, Rapporteur suggests agreeing Proposal #2.
+Taking all above comments into account via the above adjustments of options description and pros/cons, Rapporteur suggests agreeing Proposal #2.

 Text proposal: